towfiqi/serpbear/README.md

 Update these variables in your `.env`/`.env.local` files or Docker environment to control when background tasks run.

+> **Tip:** Cron expressions and timezone values loaded from `.env` files or Docker configuration are normalised automatically, so wrapping the schedules in quotes or leaving stray whitespace will not break the background jobs.

+#### Docker Compose deployment

+The bundled `docker-compose.yml` runs the published `vontainment/v-serpbear` image with sensible defaults, persistent storage, and the environment variables listed above.
+Override the values in that file (or via `.env`) to match your credentials, and adjust the published port if `3030` clashes with another service on your host.

 #### SerpBear Integrates with popular SERP scraping services

 If you don't want to use proxies, you can use third party Scraping services to scrape Google Search results.